 Puget Sound Energy (PSE), Washington’s oldest energy utility, has begun construction of a $310 million Liquefied Natural Gas (LNG) facility at the Port of Tacoma.
 It will provide a clean and cost-effective gas supply resource for PSE's natural gas customers and a cleaner fuel alternative for maritime vessels owned by TOTE and other local employers.
-The project is expected to be completed and fully operational by late 2020.
+The project is expected to be completed and fully operational in 2021.

 PSE’s LNG facility will serve our domestic natural gas customers and provide fuel for ships traveling between Tacoma and Alaska.